QMCPACK/qmcpack/docs/intro_wavefunction.rst

 Multiple schemes to generate a multideterminant wavefunction are possible, from CASSF to full CI or selected CI.
-The QMCPACK converter can convert MCSCF multideterminant wavefunctions from GAMESS :footcite:`schmidt93` and CIPSI :footcite:`Caffarel2013` wavefunctions from Quantum Package :footcite:`QP` (QP).
+The QMCPACK converter can convert MCSCF multideterminant wavefunctions from GAMESS :cite:`schmidt93` and CIPSI :cite:`Caffarel2013` wavefunctions from Quantum Package :cite:`QP` (QP).
 Full details of how to run a CIPSI calculation and convert the wavefunction for QMCPACK are given in :ref:`cipsi`.